 The CreaTures Glossary is a set of tools for giving meaning to a lexicon of terms related to creative practice and transformational change.
 The project includes games, a website, workshops, and other interactions that facilitate language as a social practice.
+The Glossary aims to give meaning to a lexicon that is particular to the field of creative practice and eco-social transformation, but which might also work more broadly to describe transformational change.
+In the CreaTures project, the Glossary has been envisioned as a compilation of key terms and processes that could aid with creating better understandings through the use of a common language.

 Reference works like dictionaries, glossaries, and thesauri usually give an elite group of experts the authority to assign meanings to words, even though language is a dynamic social thing.
 The Glossary thinks of language as belonging to no one in particular and to everyone at the same time.
 Anyone can participate, and there are several public invitations to do so.